 It would be nearly impossible to test every product we have for all 800 substances on the California Proposition 65 list.
 For this reason, out of an abundance of caution, we have opted to place the Proposition 65 warning on every product shipped to and within California.

 For more information, visit our California Proposition 65 page or the official California Proposition 65 Warnings website.

 Once your order is placed, tracking information will be emailed to the email address used to place the order.

-For more information on our Return and Cancellation Policy, visit our Terms page.
+For more information, visit our Return and Exchange Policy page.

 Please email [email protected] or call (310) 212-1395, and we will be happy to assist you with your order.